sunnypurewal/getsitemap/README.md

 ```

 ## Usage
 Streaming the URL set to a file.
-The file will be of `jsonlines` type, which means that each line will be a JSON object.
+The file will be of [ndjson](http://ndjson.org/) type, which means that each line will be a JSON object.
 Note that this will *not* be a valid JSON file but is useful for reading large files line-by-line.
 ```
 const getsitemap = require("getsitemap")

 getsitemap.map("theintercept.com").then((sitemapstream) => {
-  const file = fs.createWriteStream(`./intercept.txt`)
+  const file = fs.createWriteStream(`./intercept.ndjson`)
   sitemapstream.pipe(file)
 }
 /* OR */